The 10 Most Common Car Repairs in Australia

 3. Front brake pad replacement

-The front brake pads do approximately 70% of the braking required to slow down or stop a vehicle.
-This is why front brake pads typically need to be replaced more regularly than rear brake pads.
-However, this can depend on the make and model of the car.
+The front brake pads do approximately 70% of the braking required to slow down or stop the average vehicle, which is why they typically need to be replaced more regularly than rear brake pads.
+This repair involves removing the worn brake pads and installing new ones to ensure safe and effective braking.

 4. Tyre replacement